-If, between 10.00pm and 7:00am, logged Mt Arthur Coal directional LP LAeq (15 minute) exceed the Noise Alert Thresholds outlined in Table 2 for any two consecutive 15 minute period at any location, alerts are sent to the MAC Open Cut Examiners (OCE).
-Following this the OCEs are required to activate the Noise TARP as found in Error!
+If, between 10.00pm and 7:00am (Monday to Saturday), and 10 pm to 8 am (Sundays and public holidays), Mt Arthur Coal directional low-pass (LP) LAeq (15 minute) exceeds a Noise Alert Thresholds outlined in the Noise Management Procedure (MAC-ENC-PRO-056) for any two consecutive 15-minute periods at any location, alerts are sent to MAC Dispatch.
+MAC Dispatch are required to make contact with the OCE to advise them of the alert.
+Following this, the OCEs are required to activate the Noise TARP as found in Appendix 3.Error!
 Reference source not found.
-Alarms w ill not be generated when wind speed is above 5 m/s or during periods of rainfall, as the environmental noise levels will not be representative.
-Real time monitoring as per Alert Level 2 is a cumulative indication that includes all background noise and Mt Arthur contribution.
+Actions to mitigate the generation of noise are included w ithin the TARP and a record of response will be kept.
+Alarms will not be generated when wind speed is above 5 m/s or during periods of rainfall, as the environmental noise levels will not be representative.